MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/remote-controlled-client-side-log-collection/index.md

 Log capture is the ability to persistently record messages that are passed to the logging API.
 <span style="color:red">persist them where? how? in the analytics server? mention this...</span>

-The logging level can be controled by code with API calls that are specific to the platform:
+The logging level can be controlled by code with API calls that are specific to the platform:

 * [Logging in Cordova applications](../cordova/)
 * [Logging in iOS applications](../ios/)